 Being East Coasters, California’s central coast has always been a bit of a blank spot on the map for us.
 We’d heard of Big Sur and we’d had wine from Paso Robles, but we didn’t know what else is out there.
 The answer is simply Cambria.
 And if you haven’t been, you’re missing out.
-Here are the top things to do in Cambria for a weekend.
+Here are some of the fun things to do in Cambria for a weekend.

 Drive the Big Sur Highway